Changes to Trust Legislation

 So what are the changes?

 Previously, to locate Trustee duties we relied on lawyers, texts on trust law and case law, but now Trustee duties are formalised in legislation.
-The requirements placed on Trustees are higher and there will be no excuse for not knowing what is required.
+The requirements placed on Trustees are higher and there is no excuse for not knowing what is required.

 The new Act separates Trustee duties into two areas as follows: